NullSec-SIG/YCEP2025-Challenge-Repo/challenges/osint/Etched in memory/solution/writeup.md

 ![Kuroma Buffet](./images/image7.png)

-We can first navigate to Kuroma Buffet's `Instagram page`, then scroll down to find content posted during the Christmas period.
+We can first navigate to Kuroma Buffet's `Instagram page`, then scroll down to find the content posted during the Christmas period.

 ![Potential musicians](./images/image8.png)